trecetp/rpi-ramdisk/README.md

 You may also need to do this on Ubuntu 16.10, 17.04, 17.10 but it is not necessary on 18.04 and later.

-## Submodules

-This repository uses git submodules.
-Clone with `--recursive` or after cloning the repository run:

-    git submodule update --init --recursive

-Note that shallow cloning usually won't be possible because most of the upstream repositories do not allow shallow cloning arbitrary commits, only the tips of branches and tags.

 ## Compiling

 To build rpi-ramdisk the [pydo build tool](https://github.com/ali1234/pydo) is used.